 Half of all potable (drinking) water in South Florida is from outdoor irrigation.
 You can use rainwater instead of municipal water for outdoor uses.
 A rain barrel is an inexpensive means of capturing high-quality water for later use.

 2-Reduce Stormwater Runoff-Divert water from storm drain systems

-Most of the stormwater flows off impervious surfaces, such as roofs and pavement, picking up fertilizers, pesticides and other pollutants which often end up in local streams, rivers, pond, lakes and marine waters contributing to non-point source pollution.
+Most of the stormwater flows off impervious surfaces, such as roofs and pavement, picking up fertilizers, pesticides, and other pollutants which often end up in local streams, rivers, ponds, lakes, and marine waters contributing to non-point source pollution.
 Keeping and applying rainwater on your property helps reduce pollution, erosion, and improves Florida’s local watershed health.
 Please remember that what goes in your storm drain can find its way into our water sources.

 3- Direct Overflow-Plant a Rain Garden

 Encourage water away from building foundations to more desired locations.

 You can plant a rain garden and direct stormwater runoff toward rain gardens and plants that thrive in wet conditions.

 Were you aware that a full 55 rain barrel gallon will water a 200 square foot garden?
 You can collect about 220-gallon storage with four 55 gallon rain barrels.
 To calculate the square footage of roof that drains to each gutter, linked to the rain barrel.
 Homeowners can calculate the yield of their house roof by multiplying the square footage of the roof by 623 and dividing by 1000.
 One inch of rainfall over a 1000sq.ft. roof area yields over 600 gallons of water.

 By installing a rain barrel you”ll not only help reduce pollution by reducing the stormwater run-off from your yard, but you’ll also have a supply of free non-chlorinated soft water for irrigating your landscape!